Saving Goals: Caddle team member Jaime

 What am I saving for?

 Whether you’re looking to freshen up a room or gut an entire house from top to bottom to transform it into your perfect oasis, home renovations are exciting – and tricky.
 After all, you’ve probably got contractors to schedule, materials to pick out, money to allocate, and designs to pore over.

 To make your renovation project a success, you’ll first need to identify which room(s) to start with, depending on your budget and timeline (and tolerance for stress!)

 We caught up with Jaime, our Customer Success Manager at Caddle to tell us about her experience.
 Since moving back to Niagara in 2016, she’s been putting all her extra savings toward house renovations.

 “We bought a house with 1,000 little projects and after gutting and renovating the main floor, we are saving up to completely re-do our second floor into the dream master suite and guest bedroom,” she says, adding every dollar saved helps, especially since unexpected repairs and expenses can eat away at a savings budget.

 The former Toronto resident had lived in Canada’s largest city for eight years before moving back to Niagara in favour of higher property values and a smaller city vibe.
 The vineyards, breweries, and array of fantastic hiking spots sweeten the deal.

-“We (also) have a good group of friends that have either never moved or have moved back from Toronto and it’s a quieter lifestyle (here),” she says.
+“We (also) have a good group of friends that have either never moved or have moved back from Toronto and it’s a quieter lifestyle (here),”